Where Do You ride?

 The Reason To Do It

-To prevent damage, it’s recommended to mist the engine compartment and pump area after flushing and avoid leaving your machine in the water for extended periods.
+To prevent damage, it’s recommended to mist the engine compartment of your jet ski and pump area after flushing and avoid leaving your machine in the water for extended periods.
 Using a drive-up dock or lift is ideal.

 Flush In Freshwater